VOXI vs Vodafone: the differences between the two networks

 Vodafone vs VOXI's network

-Same: VOXI and Vodafone are the same network
+Vodafone and VOXI are the same network

 VOXI and Vodafone network maps